lamanaml/clicky/README.md

-# Clicky - a memory game challenge.
+# Clicky - a memory game challenge
 Challenge yourself to a React Memory game.
 Click on a food image to start the game.
 The images will be reshuffled.
 If your next click is a new image, you get a point.
 If you forget, and click an image that you have already clicked...
 You lose the game.
 Choose 12 unique images in a row and you win the game!